juliomrqz/nativescript-vibrate/.github/pull_request_template.md

 ## PR Checklist

-- [ ] The PR title follows this guidelines: https://github.com/NativeScript/NativeScript/blob/master/CONTRIBUTING.md#commit-messages.
+- [ ] The PR title follows our guidelines: https://github.com/bazzite/nativescript-vibrate/blob/develop/CONTRIBUTING.md.
 - [ ] There is an issue for the bug/feature this PR is for.
 To avoid wasting your time, it's best to open a suggestion issue first and wait for approval before working on it.
 - [ ] All existing tests are passing
 - [ ] Tests for the changes are included